tubaplayerdis/Tubabot/readme.md

 7 for invitecheck use npm i node-fetch

+8 for image commands use npm i jimp

 those will be used for those commands

 aslo this bot was for purposes of fun olny and i would not like if Tubabot was used to monotize.